 Intermediate catch events can be inserted into your process in two different contexts: normal flow, or attached to an activity, and are called boundary events.

-In normal flow, an intermediate throw event executes its event (e.g. send a message) once the token has reached it.
+In a typical flow, an intermediate throw event executes its event (e.g. send a message) once the token has reached it.
 Once complete, the token continues to all outgoing sequence flows (1).

 An intermediate catch event, however, stops the token and waits until the event it is waiting for occurs, at which point execution resumes and the token moves on (2).